idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 * yw:DataNode

 **Example:**
-It is shown in class Port and DataNode.
+It is shown in class Port.

 <h3 id="2.12">2.12 hasVariableSource object property</h3>
 The association *hasVariableSource* specifies that a Port with filePathTemplate can have its corresponding URI variable names inside the string of filePathTemplate.
 The URI variable names are DataNode names indeed.